disedit/wildcard-participa/README.md

 - __Accessibility__: Site optimized for people with disabilities, such as the visually impaired.

 ## Requirements
-Wildcard Participa uses Laravel 5.4, which has the following requirements:
+Wildcard Participa is built on top of Laravel 5.6, which has the following requirements:

 - PHP >= 7.0.0
 - OpenSSL PHP Extension